MBBS in Georgia 2026–27

 The entire MBBS program must be taught in English.
 Georgia's private universities natively teach in English throughout - this is a major advantage and the reason FMGE rates are so high.

-Verify your university is on the NMC India website (nmc.org.in) and in the World Directory of Medical Schools (WDOMS).
+NMC keeps no approved list of foreign universities, so verify the school in the World Directory (search.wdoms.org) and in the World Directory of Medical Schools (WDOMS).
 A.J Trust provides written verification of NMC status for every admission.

 A.J Trust Guarantee: We only facilitate admissions to Georgian private universities that are fully NMC-compliant as of 2026.
 We provide written confirmation of NMC status, WDOMS listing, and English-medium compliance with every admission offer.
 Zero hidden conditions.